dahlia276/FuturiceEQ/README.md

 ### Features:

 1- List today’s quakes
-As a user, I can view a list of earthquakes that happened today.
+* As a user, I can view a list of earthquakes that happened today.

 2- Search by area
-The user can search for earthquakes that happened in a certain area using latitude, longitude & radius.
+* The user can search for earthquakes that happened in a certain area using latitude, longitude & radius.

 3- Alert levels
-The user can get indication of the severity of each earthquake by colored alert levels.
+* The user can get indication of the severity of each earthquake by colored alert levels.

 4- How far from your location
-The user can know how far he currently is from earthquakes happening within a certain radius from his current location.
+* The user can know how far he currently is from earthquakes happening within a certain radius from his current location.

-5- Search on google maps
-The user can play around with the pin on Google map & retrieve earthquakes in the chosen area.

 ### To contribute:
 * Clone the repository